Special Needs

 Special Olympics Tennis Training

 Join us for an ongoing tennis training program for all levels of beginner players to advanced players with intellectual disability ages 8 through adult.
 Learn to hold, swing, and connect the tennis racket with the tennis ball.
 More advanced players will learn match play.
-Strength exercises will also be introduced and taught.
+Bring your own tennis racket or use one of the Y’s.
+Dress in workout clothes (shorts, sweatpants, or tennis skirt, t-shirt, and tennis shoes).

 Program Directory